pitastrudl/wekanwiki/LDAP.md

+## Snap

-NOTE: LDAP will be added to Snap soon, you will see when it's added at https://wekan.github.io ChangeLogs or Edge or Stable.
+LDAP will be added to Snap soon, you will see when it's added at https://wekan.github.io ChangeLogs or Edge or Stable.

+## Docker

 LDAP login works now by using this docker-compose.yml file: https://raw.githubusercontent.com/wekan/wekan/edge/docker-compose.yml